mxmvshnvsk/i18n-unused/README.md

   srcPath: 'src',
 };
 ```
+For ES-Modules (esm) use `i18n-unused.config.cjs`.
+You can also use the `.json` with no support for callbacks.

 ### Configuration options

 | Option name | <div style="width: 280px">Description</div> | Required | Type | <div style="min-width: 100px">Default value</div> |